vekee/DBMerge/README.md

     TABLE1.properties_oldOnly.txt

 #### DBMerge-run/lib/ojdbc6-11.2.0.3.jar
-    The JDBC driver of oracle.
+    The JDBC driver of Oracle.

 #### DBMerge-run/tables/
     The merge config of tables.